-- The level of public concern about environmental issues was high in 2022/23, with 80 per cent very or fairly concerned about the environment. - Illegal dumping of waste and litter was the biggest environmental concern for households (32 per cent) in Northern Ireland in 2022/23. - The most common actions taken by households for environmental reasons in 2022/23 were reusing, recycling and disposing of waste products appropriately (94 per cent), reducing food waste (75 per cent) and reducing consumption of household utilities (70 per cent). - Pollution of air, land and water was considered to be the greatest threat to biodiversity for households (42 per cent) in Northern Ireland in 2022/23. - In April 2023, 50 per cent of households in Northern Ireland had accessible natural space within 400 metres.
+- The level of public concern about environmental issues was high in 2023/24, with 78 per cent very or fairly concerned about the environment. - Climate change and illegal dumping of waste and litter were the greatest environmental concerns for households (28 and 27 per cent respectively) in Northern Ireland in 2023/24. - The most common actions taken by households for environmental reasons in 2023/24 were reusing, recycling and disposing of waste products appropriately (91 per cent), reducing food waste (74 per cent) and reducing consumption of household utilities (65 per cent). - Pollution of air, land and water was considered to be the greatest threat to biodiversity for households (43 per cent) in Northern Ireland in 2023/24. - In April 2024, 47 per cent of households in Northern Ireland had accessible natural space within 400 metres.